Skip to Content

 Melt it over ribeye or bison steak, grilled chicken drumsticks, or fish for a fresh-tasting finish.
 You can also stir a dollop into cooked pasta, mashed potatoes, mashed cauliflower, or fluffy rice.

-The easy-to-make compound butter is a tasty addition to vegetables, such as air fryer broccoli and cauliflower, roasted potatoes, or air fryer zucchini and squash.
+The easy-to-make compound butter is a tasty addition to vegetables, such as air fryer broccoli and cauliflower, crispy roasted potatoes, or air fryer zucchini and squash.

 What To Do With Leftovers